MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/reference.md

    ![The Selector Stats tab](./reference-images/selector-stats.png)

-1. Select a **Recalculate Style** event in the **Main** section.
-DevTools displays information about the selectors of the CSS rules that were recalculated during that event in the **Selector Stats** tab:
+1. In the **Main** section, select a **Recalculate Style** event.
+In the **Selector Stats** tab, DevTools displays information about the selectors of the CSS rules that were recalculated during that event.

 <!-- ====================================================================== -->
 ## Analyze rendering performance with the Rendering tool

-Use the features of the **Rendering** tool to help visualize the rendering performance of your page.
+Use the **Rendering** tool to help visualize the rendering performance of your page.

 To open the **Rendering** tool: